 Full of William Morris wallpapers, Arts and Crafts furniture, innovative light fittings by W.A.S.
 Benson and ceramics and accessories by William de Morgan.
 Perfect for interior design inspiration!

-Some key Victorian features to look out for on your visits to replicate in your own home:
+What are the key Victorian features to look out for on your visits to replicate in your own home?

 - Decorative ironwork

 - Fleurs de lys, heraldic motifs and quatrefoils

 - Rich dark colours such as ruby red, forest green, and dark blue